-Besides the basic TLVs, some of which have not been named, there are many other TLVs that provide different information.
+In addition to basic TLVs, some of them have not been named: there are many more TLVs, which provide different information.
 These are known as Organizationally Specific TLVs.
 This category allows different organizations (IEEE 802.1, IEEE 802.3 or IETF) to define their own TLVs, which advertise information to remote devices.